Weapons and ammunition (application for consent and export licence)

 - antique firearms or replicas of these, as defined in accordance with national legislation, on the understanding that firearms manufactured after 1899 do not fall under the category of antique firearms

-Are goods designated as military goods?
-Then you must also apply for an export licence for military goods besides a consent or export licence.
-The obligation for a licence for military goods applies both to the transfer to an EU (European Union) Member State as well as to the export to outside the European Union.
-For further details relating to this, visit the section on our website.
+For goods designated as military goods you must also apply for an export licence for military goods in addition to a consent or export licence.
+The obligation for a licence for military goods applies to the transfer to an EU Member State as well as to exports to outside the European Union.
+For further details, go to Strategic goods.
 You will find explanatory notes attached to the application forms for a consent or an export licence.

 In case of transfer of weapons and ammunition through the Netherlands for hunters and sport shooters you can use the consent for entry, exit and as individual transit licence for military goods.
-In that case a separate licence for military goods is not required.
+You do not need a separate licence for military goods.

 You may apply for a consent or export licence by using one of the following forms:

-Tax and Customs Administration/Customs Groningen/Central Office for Import and Export (CDIU)
+For further information, please contact the Customs Administration Groningen/Central Office for Import and Export (CDIU).